vmware/container-service-extension/docs/ENT-PKS.md

     * Create provider-vdc(s) in vCD from underlying resources of newly attached Enterprise PKS' vSphere(s).
     Ensure these pvdc(s) are dedicated for Enterprise PKS K8 deployments only.
  3. Install, configure and start CSE
-    * Follow instructions to install CSE 2.0 beta [here](/container-service-extension/RELEASE_NOTES.html) binaries
+    * Follow instructions to install CSE 2.0 beta [here](/container-service-extension/RELEASE_NOTES.html)
     * Use `cse config` command to generate `config.yaml` and `pks.yaml` template files.
     * Configure `config.yaml` with vCD and K8 template details.
     * Configure `pks.yaml` with Enterprise PKS details.
 This file is necessary only